caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <span lang="EN-GB">Optional: Enter command</span>

-<span lang="EN-GB">(f you are looking to enable sound privileges for openHAB2, it will also be necessary to add openHAB2 to the “audio” group.)</span>
+<span lang="EN-GB">(f you are looking to enable sound privileges for openHAB2, it will also be necessary to add openHAB2 to the â€œaudioâ€ group.)</span>

 </td>